MonkmanMH/WorkInProgress/draft_blog_posts/book-review_R-for-data-science.md

 #### The Sabermetric bookshelf, #5

 To say that there are many books about the statistical software environment _R_ is, now, a bit of an understatement.
-I've got over a dozen sitting on my bookshelf, ranging from the general (Norman Matloff's _The Art of R Programming_) to the package-specific (both editions of Hadley Wickham's _ggplot2_ book).
+I've got over a dozen sitting on my own bookshelf, ranging from the general (Norman Matloff's _The Art of R Programming_ and Paul Teetor's _R Cookbook_) to the package-specific (both editions of Hadley Wickham's _ggplot2_ book).
 And there are a great many more; the publishers CRC and Springer both have dedicated R series.
-And let's not forget the self-publishers; shout outs here to Roger Peng, Brian Caffo, and David Robinson.
+And let's not forget on-line books and the self-publishers; shout outs here to Roger Peng, Brian Caffo, Julia Silge, and David Robinson.

 This variety of resources

 Hadley Wickham and Garrett Grolemund's  _R for Data Science: Import, Tidy, Transform, Visualize, and Model Data_ was published in 2017 by O'Reilly.
 The online edition is available at [http://r4ds.had.co.nz/index.html](http://r4ds.had.co.nz/index.html).